sally03/Delani-Studio/README.md

  * HTML - Used to give structure
  * CSS - Used to style the webpage
  * Bootstrap - Used to style the webpage
- * jQuery - Used to give the responsiveness of the webpag
+ * jQuery - Used to give the responsiveness of the webpage
  * JavaScript
 #### BUGS
 * The webpage has no known bugs so far.
 If you come across any you are free to email us on francissally702@gmail.com